 University or online studies can’t teach you everything.
-Almost everyone gets a least a bit of a rude awakening when they dive into the big scary world of work, and the web industry is no exception – being able to create an awesome website layout using the latest responsive web design techniques is only half the job.
+Almost everyone gets a least a bit of a rude awakening when they dive into the big scary world of work, and the web industry is no exception – being able to create an awesome website layout (opens in new tab) without using a website builder and by using the latest responsive web design (opens in new tab) techniques is only half the job.

 We rounded up seven web professionals from different corners of the industry to ask them what they wish they’d known when they first started out.

 When Sally Lait (opens in new tab) (now a digital transformation consultant) started working a junior developer during a university year in industry, the rate of change in the web industry came as a shock.

 “Embracing changes in technology, user expectations and societal shifts – even my own interests – over time was something that I initially struggled with rather than welcomed,” she says.
 “Change often feels scary and tiring but it’s also really exciting to naturally keep evolving on your own personal journey and keep finding new things that you enjoy.”

 If you're running a site and worried about staying on top of wed design changes, a comprehensive web hosting provider will help you out.

 02. You won’t get paid to experiment